FAMILY

 People moved from rural areas to urban areas for jobs and a better standard of living, breaking their joint family relationships.
 Thus, modern industries shattered the very foundation of the joint family system in India.

-The geographical mobility of some of the members of the joint family has affected the traditional structure of the joint family as well as the relations among the members.
-Jobs in the factory have freed young men from direct dependence upon their families and from the control of the heads of the households.
+The geographical mobility of some members of the joint family has affected its traditional structure and relations among members.
+Jobs in the factory have freed young men from direct dependence upon their families and the control of the heads of the households.
 Hence, industrialization has created a new socio-psychological setting in which traditional joint family survival has become difficult.

-1. Urbanization:
+2. Urbanization:

 Louis Wirth also believed that the city is not conducive to the traditional type of family life.
 According to him, as a unit of social life, the family is emancipated from the larger kinship group characteristics of the village and the individual members pursue their divergent interests in their vocational, educational, religious, recreational” and political life.

-1. Education:
+3. Education:

-1. Enlightenment of Women:
+4. Enlightenment of Women:

 Education and jobs for women have brought about tremendous changes in their status.
-At present they earn their living.
+At present, they earn their living.
 This gives them a sense of independence.
 The effect of jobs for women has been towards equality.
 Thus, the rise in women’s status and their economic independence have adversely affected the joint family system.

-1. The Impact of Western Culture:
+5. The Impact of Western Culture:

 The impact of Western culture can be seen in many ways.
 First, it resulted in the ideals of liberty and equality.
 Second, it resulted in individualism.
 Third, it resulted in materialism.
 As a combined result of this Western influence, the old and traditional Hindu values underwent tremendous changes and the very nature of joint living was affected.

-1. Change in Marriage System:
+6. Change in Marriage System:

-1. Social Legislations:
+7. Social Legislations:

 The joint family system has received a great setback from several legislations.
 These legislations are: